davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

     (C++ and Objective-C++ only)

-  Warn about violations of the following style guidelines from Scott Meyers Effective C++ series of books:
+  Warn about violations of the following style guidelines from Scott Meyers' Effective C++ series of books:

   * Define a copy constructor and an assignment operator for classes